digifab-ar/Oftalm_agent_v1/README.md

 **NOTE:** For a version that does not use the OpenAI Agents SDK, see the [branch without-agents-sdk](https://github.com/openai/openai-realtime-agents/tree/without-agents-sdk).

-There are two main patterns demonstrated:
+## 📝 Patrones de Agentes Demostrados

+Este proyecto también incluye ejemplos de patrones avanzados de agentes de voz (del proyecto original):

 1. **Chat-Supervisor:** A realtime-based chat agent interacts with the user and handles basic tasks, while a more intelligent, text-based supervisor model (e.g., `gpt-4.1`) is used extensively for tool calls and more complex responses.
 This approach provides an easy onramp and high-quality answers, with a small increase in latency.
 2. **Sequential Handoff:** Specialized agents (powered by realtime api) transfer the user between them to handle specific user intents.
 This is great for customer service, where user intents can be handled sequentially by specialist models that excel in a specific domains.
 This helps avoid the model having all instructions and tools in a single agent, which can degrade performance.

-## Setup

-- This is a Next.js typescript app.
-Install dependencies with `npm i`.
-- Add your `OPENAI_API_KEY` to your env.
-Either add it to your `.bash_profile` or equivalent, or copy `.env.sample` to `.env` and add it there.
-- Start the server with `npm run dev`
-- Open your browser to [http://localhost:3000](http://localhost:3000).
-It should default to the `chatSupervisor` Agent Config.
-- You can change examples via the "Scenario" dropdown in the top right.
+You can change examples via the "Scenario" dropdown in the top right.

 # Agentic Pattern 1: Chat-Supervisor